 We’ve mentioned the benefits of having bangs or curls to soften long faces and this style marries the two, resulting in an edgy look that really works on longer faces.

-Another accessory that we adore are scarfs.
-They look especially darling on bob cuts as you let your shorter hair peek out as face-framing layers that also works to naturally conceal some of the length of your long face.
+Another accessory that we adore is scarves.
+They look especially darling on bob cuts as you let your shorter hair peek out as face-framing layers that also works to naturally conceal some of the lengths of your long face.